 d) Defence Forces Reserve commitments,

-The student must follow a process identified by the relevant Faculty that requires the provision of documented evidence in support of the request for alternate due dates for the assessment items(s).
+the student must follow a process identified by the relevant School that requires the provision of documented evidence in support of the request for alternate due dates for the assessment item(s).

 An alternative assessment task may be set when circumstances prevent a student from completing an assessment task and it is not feasible to re-create the required circumstances for that assessment task.
 A Course Coordinator may then vary the details of that assessment task provided that the alternative enables an equitable assessment to be made and does not compromise an essential requirement of the course.

-4.12.1 Adjustments and variations for a student on the basis of disability are made in accordance with the University’s Students with a Disability - Managerial Policy.
+7.12.2 Adjustments and variations for a student on the basis of the impact of a disability are made in accordance with the Students with a Disability - Managerial Policy.

-4.12.2 A student who has suffered a temporary disability or traumatic event that will affect their ability to perform in a number of assessment tasks across the teaching period should contact the Disability Services Officer, Student Wellbeing to organise an assessment of their level of functional disadvantage.
+7.12.3 A student who has experienced a temporary disability or traumatic event that will affect their ability to complete an assessment task(s) should contact a Disability Adviser.

-4.12.4 Any special arrangements for students with disabilities relating to central examinations are handled by Student Services and Engagement.
+7.12.5 Any alternate arrangements for students with disabilities relating to central examinations are arranged by Student Services and Engagement.

 Supplementary assessment must be offered to a student who has achieved a final grade for a course in the range of 47 percent to 49.4 percent.
 This is not available in courses with Limited Grades.
 Refer to the Supplementary Assessment - Procedures.

 To minimise the impact of lost, stolen or damaged assessment tasks when hard copies are submitted, students must keep a copy or record of all assessment tasks.
-Students should be able to present a copy of the task if required.
+On request, students should be able to present a copy of the task if required.

-4.16.2 For limited grade courses, a student’s final result will be determined by their success or otherwise in passing the assessment tasks as detailed in the course outline.
+7.16.2 In a course using the limited grade scale, a student’s final result will be determined by their success or otherwise in passing the assessment tasks as detailed in the Course Outline.

-Students’ results for each task will be released to them via the Grade Centre of the Learning Management System (Blackboard) once the task has been moderated and within the time parameters set out in 2.2 of these procedures.
+Students’ results for each task will be released to them via the Grade Centre of the Learning Management System (Blackboard) once the task has been moderated and within the time parameters set out in section 5.5.2 of these procedures.